 Bremelanotide is a synthetic peptide molecule consisting of seven amino acids cycled between side chains Asp2 and Lys7 to form the lactam analog (α-MSH) of the alpha-melanocyte-stimulating hormone.

 Setmelanotide is a disulfide-cyclized octapeptide that preferentially agonizes the melanocortin 4 receptor (MC4R) with an EC50 of 0.2 nM.

 Antimicrobial Cyclic Peptides

 Daptomycin is a cyclic lipopeptide antibiotic isolated from Streptomyces rosiana.
 It contains 13 residues, 2 of which are non-natural amino acids, and 10 of which form lactone rings through the side chain and C-terminal of Thr4.

 Dalbavancin is a second-generation semi-synthetic lipoglycopeptide antibiotic that is more potent than vancomycin and inhibits bacterial cell wall synthesis.
-The vancomycin family of natural antimicrobial glycopeptides are highly modifiable heptapeptides in which 5 amino acids remain unchanged, while amino acids 1 and 3 are highly differentiated.
-The heptapeptide core is used to bind the C-terminal D-Ala-D-Ala of the peptidoglycan chain, and the side chain functional groups are derived to improve the properties of the peptide molecule.
+The vancomycin family of natural antimicrobial glycopeptides is highly modifiable heptapeptides in which 5 amino acids remain unchanged, while amino acids 1 and 3 are highly differentiated.
+The heptapeptide core is used to bind the C-terminal D-Ala-D-Ala of the peptidoglycan chain and the side chain functional groups are derived to improve the properties of the peptide molecule.